Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Discussions and conclusions

-We showed, using EB scheme, that the reduction in entanglement between mode-1 and mode-2 respectively of Alice and Bob is correlated with the difference between the variances of the modes, as given in Eq. (\ref{eq:sigmaprimeab}).
+We consider the case of collective attack by Eve using an entangled cloner, wherein she entangles an ancillary mode to the coherent state sent by Alice.
+Her best strategy would be to measure her ancilla after the public announcement of the measurement basis, here the angle $\theta_{\text{Bob}}$.
+The announcement of $\theta_{\text{Bob}}$ by Bob is equivalent to his announcement of choice of quadrature for the measurement in GG02 protocol.
+Here we map our scheme to an entanglement based one, such that Alice prepares a TMSVS state and Eve entangles one of her modes of squeezed vacuum state with it to extract information.
+We notice that the reduction in entanglement between mode-1 and mode-2 of the TMSVS is correlated with the difference between the variances of the Alice's and Bob's quadratures, as given in Eq. (\ref{eq:sigmaprimeab}).
 Thus, any such attack by Eve would change the variance of mode-2, and which is quantifiable for estimating the information leakage to Eve.

 Another possible attack by Eve would be having multimode entanglement with mode-2, instead of using TMSVS of Eq. (\ref{eq:evetmsvs}).
-In this case, Eve would necessarily use an entangled cloner of high dimensionality, so that she can measure along all the possible values of $\theta$.
-This would be similar to Eve using multimode in the case of a typical GMCS QKD protocol and measure along both the quadratures.
-This would enable her to get the information before Bob's announcement of the measurement quadrature ($\theta$ in our case).
-However, the footprint of Eve's entanglement in mode-2 is inevitable, as in the quantification of variance in Eq. (\ref{eq:sigmaprimeab}).
-Thus, any entanglement from Eve would necessarily increase the variance during Bob's measurement.
+In this case, Eve would necessarily use an entangled cloner of higher dimension, so that she can measure along all the possible values of $\theta_{\text{Bob}}$.
+This would be similar to Eve using multimode in the case of a typical GMCS QKD protocol and measure along both the quadratures \cite{zhang2024continuous}.
+This would enable her to get the information before Bob's announcement of the measurement quadrature ($\theta_{\text{Bob}}$ in our case).
+However, she will have to squeeze the state along a certain angle and the footprint of Eve's entanglement in mode-2 is inevitable, observed as the increase of variance $V(\hat{x}_{\text{B}})$ in Eq. (\ref{eq:sigmaprimeab}).
+Thus, any entanglement from Eve would necessarily increase the variance and this is inevitable.
 The primary advantage of using multimode entanglement would be to overcome the hurdle of waiting for Bob's announcement.
+Note that though Eve is enabled to have a cloner of higher dimension, it is still the collective attack.